-- 15. Combined Funds: TFCA County Program Manager Funds may not be combined with TFCA Regional Funds to fund a County Program Manager Fund project.
-Projects that are funded by the TFCA County Program Manager Fund are not eligible for additional funding from other funding sources that claim emissions reduction credits.
-However, County Program Manager-funded projects may be combined with funds that do not require emissions reductions for funding eligibility. - 16.
-Administrative Costs: The County Program Manager may not expend more than 6.25 percent of its County Program Manager Funds for its administrative costs.
-The County Program Manager's costs to prepare and execute its Funding Agreement with the Air District are eligible administrative costs.
-Interest earned on County Program Manager Funds shall not be included in the calculation of the administrative costs.
+- 15. Combined Funds: TFCA 40% Funds may not be combined with TFCA Regional Funds to fund a project.
+Projects that are funded by the TFCA 40% Fund are not eligible for additional funding from other funding sources that claim emissions reduction credits.
+However, TFCA 40% fund projects may be combined with funds that do not require emissions reductions for funding eligibility. - 16.
+Administrative Costs: The administering agency may not expend more than 6.25 percent of its TFCA 40% Funds for its administrative costs.
+The agency's costs to prepare and execute its Funding Agreement with the Air District are eligible administrative costs.
+Interest earned on TFCA 40% Funds shall not be included in the calculation of the administrative costs.
 To be eligible for reimbursement, administrative costs must be clearly identified in the expenditure plan application and in the Funding Agreement, and must be reported to the Air District. - 17.
-Expend Funds within Two Years: County Program Manager Funds must be expended within two (2) years of receipt of the first transfer of funds from the Air District to the County Program Manager in the applicable fiscal year, unless a County Program Manager has made the determination based on an application for funding that the eligible project will take longer than two years to implement.
-Additionally, a County Program Manager may, if it finds that significant progress has been made on a project, approve no more than two one-year schedule extensions for a project.
+Expend Funds within Two Years: TFCA 40% Funds must be expended within two (2) years of receipt of the first transfer of funds from the Air District to the administering agency in the applicable fiscal year, unless it has made the determination based on an application for funding that the eligible project will take longer than two years to implement.
+Additionally, an administering agency may, if it finds that significant progress has been made on a project, approve no more than two one-year schedule extensions for a project.
 Any subsequent schedule extensions for projects can only be given on a case-by-case basis, if the Air District finds that significant progress has been made on a project. - 18.
-Unallocated Funds: Pursuant to HSC 44241(f), any County Program Manager Funds that are not allocated to a project within six months of the Air District Board of Directors approval of the County Program Manager's Expenditure Plan may be allocated to eligible projects by the Air District.
+Unallocated Funds: Pursuant to HSC 44241(f), any TFCA 40% Funds that are not allocated to a project within six months of the Air District Board of Directors approval of the administering agency's Expenditure Plan may be allocated to eligible projects by the Air District.
 The Air District shall make reasonable effort to award these funds to eligible projects in the Air District within the same county from which the funds originated. - 19.
 Reserved. - 20.
 Reserved. - 21.
 Reserved.